-- 4.1 All member champions must act reasonably in their role and recognise and work effectively within the political management and working arrangements adopted by the Council. - 4.2 A champion cannot make decisions and must not commit the Council in any way or in a manner that could be interpreted as being contrary to established policy and practice.
+- 4.1 All member champions must act reasonably in their role and recognise and work effectively within the political management and working arrangements adopted by the Council. - 4.2 A champion cannot make decisions (unless the champion is the elected MayorLeader of the Council or an Cabinet memberExecutive Lead with delegated authority from the elected MayorLeader of the Council) and must not commit the Council in any way or in a manner that could be interpreted as being contrary to established policy and practice.
 They may, however, confirm a position as stated in a published policy.

-5. Leader of the Council/Cabinet Members - Working Relationship with Member Champions
+5. Elected MayorLeader of the Council/Executive LeadsCabinet Members - Working Relationshipwith Member Champions

-- 5.1 The Leader of the Council/Cabinet Members will normally: - (a) acknowledge the right of champions to be consulted on matters relating to their area of interest: - (b) take full account of any views offered by champions prior to any decision taken on matters within their area of interest: - (c) co-operate with champions in the formulation of action plans they have agreed with the relevant officer; and - (d) consider nominating the relevant champion to represent the Council at a relevant conference/seminar on the subject matter of the champions interest.
+- 5.1 The Leader of the Councilelected Mayor/Executive LeadsCabinet Members will normally: - (a) acknowledge the right of champions to be consulted on matters relating to their area of interest; - (b) take full account of any views offered by champions prior to any decision taken (by the elected MayorLeader of the Council or an Executive Lead Cabinet Member with delegated authority from the mayor) on matters within their area of interest; - (c) co-operate with champions in the formulation of action plans they have agreed with the relevant officer; and - (d) consider nominating the relevant champion to represent the Council at a relevant conference/seminar on the subject matter of the champions interest.